-May 30: Tours kick off this weekend.
-The calendar is filling up with reservations, but there's still room for many more guests.
+See the general information below about the tours.
 Be sure to note that some tours are designated "kids' tours".
 Those offer a special program geared to our younger visitors, asking them to solve some challenges.
-The format for the Regular Tours (primarily designed for adult visitors but kids are welcome, of course) offers more presentation and discussion, but fewer challenges.
+The format for the Regular Tours (primarily designed for adult visitors but kids are welcome) offers more presentation and discussion, but fewer challenges.
 The climax of every tour is (we hope!) viewing of several of the skies most interesting objects in the 24" reflecting telescope.

 As always we will host a small number of groups and a much greater number of families and individuals, so that this opportunity is offered as broadly as possible across the local community.
-Groups larger than 8 require special permission, so be sure to contact tours director Carol Latta (firstname.lastname@example.org) for that permission BEFORE placing your reservation.
+Groups larger than 8 require special permission, and are required to reconfirm the number attending one week prior to the tour.

 General Information about tours: